ehrpg/qstar/docs/perks.md

 ### Endurance I

-Upon taking Endurance I you immediately add the average of your race's endurance dice (rounded down) to your character's total endurance pool.
+Upon taking Endurance I you immediately add the average of your races endurance dice (rounded down) to your characters total endurance pool.

 **Price**: 500

 ### Endurance II

-Upon taking Endurance II you immediately add the average of your race's endurance dice (rounded down) to your character's total endurance pool.
+Upon taking Endurance II you immediately add the average of your races endurance dice (rounded down) to your character's total endurance pool.
 This effect stacks with **Endurance I**.